-Step 3 was the identification of goals and sub-goals, by formulating statements to the effect.
-While the title of the goals and sub-goals identifies the domain, the statements express a desired direction in qualitative terms.
+Step 3 was the identification of goals and sub-goals.
+While the title of the goals and sub-goals identifies the domain, the goal statements express a desired direction in qualitative terms.
 The goal and sub-goal statements, in turn, became the basis for the identification of targets and indicators.

-Goals that are related to a priority consist of a goal statement and typically three to five subgoal statements.
+Goals that are related to a priority consist of a goal statement and typically three to five sub-goal statements.
 The formulation of the goal and sub-goal statements builds on the range of related priorities expressed in country documents, but also takes into account global proposals and expertise within the team.

-For the definition of sub-goals, this study aimed at ensuring the integration of both socio-economic and environmental sustainability issues, and therefore used a conceptual framework based on a framework originally developed by Daly (1973) and later adapted by Meadows (1998), as shown on Figure 2.2.
-According to this framework, ultimate means refer to the underlying natural resource base and the life-support system of the planet ends; and ultimate ends indicate human well-being or happiness as measured by a composite index of well-being (not limited to GDP).
-Intermediate means involve the material economy and intermediate ends the capacities of individuals and the condition and functioning of institutions.
+For the definition of sub-goals, this study aimed at ensuring the integration of both socioeconomic and environmental sustainability issues, and therefore used a conceptual framework based on a framework originally developed by Daly (1973) and later adapted by Meadows (1998), as shown in Figure 2.2.
+According to this framework, "ultimate means" refers to the underlying natural resource base and the life-support system of the planet; "ends" and "ultimate ends" indicate human well-being or happiness as measured by a composite index of well-being (not limited to gross domestic product [GDP]).
+"Intermediate means" involve the material economy and "intermediate ends" means the capacities of individuals and the condition and functioning of institutions.

-Figure 2.2:End-means conceptual framework (Meadows 1998 based on Daly 1973).
+Figure 2.2: End-means conceptual framework (Meadows, 1998, based on Daly, 1973)

 Based on feedback from a presentation of preliminary research findings in Asia, this graphic representation was further developed by turning the original concept with a linear hierarchy into a circular diagram (Figure 2.3).
-This updated diagram expresses the direct connection between human aspirations and fulfilment (as ultimate ends) and resources of the biosphere (as ultimate means); one feeding into another and also forming an organic and inseparable whole.
+This updated diagram expresses the direct connection between human aspirations and fulfilment (as ultimate ends) and resources of the biosphere (as ultimate means); one feeds into another and they form an organic and inseparable whole.

-Figure 2.3:Circular representation of the means-ends framework (adapted from Meadows [1998] and Daly [1973])
+Figure 2.3: Circular representation of the means-ends framework (adapted from Meadows [1998] and Daly [1973])

 The means-ends framework was instructive in helping to select and structure goals, sub-goals and sub-goal statements, even when some aspects of the framework could not be applied because of the nature of the goal.
 For instance, education can be considered primarily an intermediate end, with important but indirect linkages to ultimate means.
-The framework was also useful in emphasising that the goals, sub-goals, targets and indicators must be closely related and in essence form a system, not only at the level of the entire goal set but also at the level of individual goals.
+The framework was also useful in emphasizing that the goals, sub-goals, targets and indicators must be closely related and, in essence, form a system, not only at the level of the entire goal set but also at the level of individual goals.

-Step 4: Checking the availability of national level goals, targets and indicators based on the Small Planet SDG set
+Step 4: Checking the availability of national-level goals, targets and indicators based on the Small Planet SDG set

-In Step 4 the project team used the 11 goals and sub-goals for the Small Planet to check the availability of goals, targets and indicators at the national level.
-In order to do this, the availability of goals, targets and indicators was checked in each of the 14 countries for all 11 Small Planet goals and sub-goals.
+In Step 4, the project team used the Small Planet goals and sub-goals to check the availability of goals, targets and indicators at the national level.
+In order to do this, the availability of goals, targets and indicators was checked in each of the 14 countries for all 11 Small Planet goals and their sub-goals.
 This resulted in 14 national tables that show how well every Small Planet goal is covered in any given country.
 The 14 national tables are included in Annex 2 and could serve as a starting point if countries are interested in developing national-level SDGs linked to the possible global ones.